kimsiwoo12/kimsiwoo12/README.md

 - 👋 Hi, I’m @kimsiwoo12
--  Here is a github for my projects.
+-  this github is only for a project of Hanseo Univ.

 # current project